ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/ossf-cve-benchmark/CVE-2019-5444](https://github.com/ossf-cve-benchmark/CVE-2019-5444) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2019-5444.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2019-5444.svg)

 ## CVE-2019-5428
- ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ DO NOT USE THIS CANDIDATE NUMBER.
 ConsultIDs: CVE-2019-11358.
 Reason: This candidate is a duplicate of CVE-2019-11358.
 Notes: All CVE users should reference CVE-2019-11358 instead of this candidate.
-All references and descriptions in this candidate have been removed to prevent accidental usage.
+All references and descriptions in this candidate have been removed to prevent accidental usage